 To “re-iterate” something is to repeat something.
 In ordinary language, proceeding in an “iterative” fashion typically means to proceed step-by-step.
 In computer science, the notion of iteration is an essential concept that implies that some code is executed repeatedly.
-However, doing exactly the same thing more than once only makes sense if some aspect of the computed code or answer can change.
-Thus, when repeating some code there typically is a value or object (e.g., some variable or data) that changes between consecutive iterations.
+However, doing something more than once only makes sense if some aspect of the computed code or answer can change.
+Thus, when repeating code, there typically is a value or object (e.g., some variable or data) that changes between consecutive iterations.
+This change can be a counter or index variable that indicates the current repetition or points to some particular location in data.

-Whereas people easily get bored when doing the same thing over and over again, computers usually do not mind and are really good at it.
-Thus, whenever a procedure or process requires many repetitions, computers really can shine.
+Whereas people easily get bored or distracted when doing the same thing over and over again, computers usually do not mind and are really good at it.
+Thus, whenever a procedure or process requires many repetitions, computers are faster and more reliable than people.

 After working through this chapter, you should be able to: